 National Defense Science and Engineering Graduate Fellowship Program

 This fellowship is a Department of Defense (DOD) fellowship, but does not include any service requirements.
-The main aim for the NDSEG is to increase the number and quality of our nation’s scientists and engineers.
+The main aim of the NDSEG is to increase the number and quality of our nation’s scientists and engineers.
 Their rationale is that a higher number and stronger quality of scientists and engineers benefits the security of the nation.
 Although the NDSEG has rather civilian intentions and is reviewed much like the NSF GRFP by qualified scientific researchers, it is still a DOD funded fellowship.
 Application content and research proposed for this opportunity should have at least some military applications.
 This doesn’t necessarily mean you need to be building the better missile.
 The DOD has many guises and covers a large area of expertise from building bridges to supply chain to computer systems.

 The NDSEG application is a pretty standardized online form.
 It does not require a typical research proposal and personal statement, but instead breaks up the information typically included in these essays over a series of specific questions.
 The NDSEG website provides a good quantity of specific information on the individual sections of their application as well as a detailed FAQ page.